Four Decades On, Wheres The HIV Vaccine? - UrduPoint

 Another promising approach is to try to generate "broadly neutralizing antibodies" (bnAbs) which bind to areas of the HIV virus that are common across its many variants.

-The International AIDS Vaccine Initiative and Scripps Research recently announced results from an early stage trial showing their mRNA vaccine candidate, developed with Moderna, stimulated the production of rare immune cells that create bnAbs.
+The International AIDS Vaccine Initiative and Scripps Research recently announced results from an early stage trial showing their vaccine candidate stimulated the production of rare immune cells needed as a first step in the process of inducing bnAbs.

+They hope to move forward to further develop their vaccine with mRNA technology in collaboration with Moderna.

 Efficacy trials are still a long way off, but he's hopeful the mRNA technology, which turn the body's cells into vaccine factories and has proven its worth against Covid-19, can make the difference.